usri/aks-levelup/Kustomize/README.md

 ### Summary
 In this step you learned about isolating deployments in their own namespaces with Kustomize.
 We also show a few ways to display the customized templates, screen and to file.
 We also deployed the customizations directly to the cluster.

 ## Tutorial: Create production template, namespace and scale
 _(15 minutes)_

-In this step we will create a production namespace, deploy and scale the base.
+In this step, you will create a production namespace, deploy and scale the base.

 The basics steps include:

 - Create an overlays directory
 - Create a kustomization.yaml file to contain the changes
 - Deploy to file or cluster